pezi/dart_periphery/README.md

 * Documentation review - I am not a native speaker.
 * Code review - this is my first public Dart project.
 I am a Java developer and probably I tend to solve problems rather in the Java than in the Dart way.

-## Acknowledgements

-- Added RISC-V support.
-Thanks to [Ali Tariq](https://github.com/alitariq4589/alitariq4589) from https://10xEngineers.ai for providing remote access to a Banana Pi BPI-F3 16GB, which made it possible to build the RISC-V variant of the c-periphery library.